Captains of the Clouds: Aircraft disposition

 Three of the aircraft used in the flying sequences survive: the wreckage of the Noorduyn Norseman is on display in the Canadian Bushplane Heritage Centre, Sault Ste.
 Marie, Ontario, Canada; the Fairchild 71 is now displayed in the Alberta Aviation Museum, Edmonton, Alberta, Canada; and the North American NA-64 Yale is in the No.6 RCAF Dunnville Museum, Dunnville, Ontario, Canada.

+Radio Adaptation

+On 2 February 1942—ahead of the film's release—NBC presented a radio adaptation on its Cavalcade of America program, with Cagney among the cast members.